adrien1018/tioj-judge-old/README.md

 ### Grader

 A grader process handles a part of submission grading only.
+It will setup everything inside directories of its task (dynamic libs, files, fds, pipes) and call the sandbox to execute program(s).

 The grading process is separated into:

 - Pre-execution stage
-- Execution & checking stage (combined) of each testdata
+- Execution & checking stage (separated) of each testdata
 - Scoring stage

-Graders are run without root permission.
-The permission required by the sandbox is obtained from setuid.

 ## Communicator & API